 As our 2018 influencer marketing survey uncovered, consumers are more likely to buy a product from someone based on trust - not the size of the following.
-The reason why this is so important, is brands favour influencers who inspire and influence, and will want to work with you again if your campaign has been successful.
+The reason why this is so important brands favor influencers who inspire and influence and will want to work with you again if your campaign has been successful.

 Here is everything you need for your killer pitch to the brands you love:

 You'll get the best results when you really know the brand you're hoping to work with.
 Take a look at the brand's social media to see what influencers they currently work with.
 If you notice they only use influencers on their Instagram and never on Twitter, you'll know that your pitch should be Instagram focussed, even if you do have a large Twitter following.

 Make sure you do your due diligence on your chosen brand.
 Ask yourself the following questions: